 Elevation gain: 1200 metres (4,000 feet)

 How to visit: organise through your accommodation.
-It’s highly recommended to have a local guide
+It’s highly recommended to have a local guide.

-There is an entrance fee to the hike of Q100 (£10 – Aug 23).
+There is an entrance fee for the hike of Q100 ($13 USD).

 Chicabal Volcano